Reading time: ( words)

 For visitors that wish to experience this incredibly unique destination, the Galapagos Islands can only be accessed by plane.

-There are no boats, cargo ships, or cruises that offer service to the Galapagos directly from Ecuador’s ports.
-Also, despite its apparent proximity to the Ecuadorian coastline on the world map, a bridge between the Galapagos and the Ecuadorian mainland does not exist.
-Fun Fact: Such a bridge would have to be double the width of Ecuador to reach the Galapagos – not exactly the equivalent to a Sunday afternoon drive!
+No boats, cargo ships, or cruises serve the Galapagos directly from Ecuador’s ports.
+Furthermore, there is no bridge between the Galapagos and the Ecuadorian mainland, despite its proximity to the Ecuadorian coast on the world map.
+Fun Fact: Such a bridge would have to be double the width of Ecuador to reach the Galapagos – not exactly the equivalent of a Sunday afternoon drive!
+That’s why knowing how to get to Galapagos is always essential.

-The only three airlines (LATAM, Avianca) that do offer flights to the Galapagos only do so out of the major Ecuadorian airports that are located in Guayaquil and the capital city of Quito.
+The only two airlines (LATAM and Avianca) that offer flights to the Galapagos only do so out of the significant Ecuadorian airports in Guayaquil and Quito’s capital city.

-Of course, the silver lining is that visitors can take advantage of their stopover to explore the Ecuadorian landscapes either before heading to the Galapagos Islands or after coming back from them.
+Of course, the silver lining is that visitors can take advantage of their stopover to explore the Ecuadorian landscapes before getting to Galapagos Islands or after returning from them.

-Keep an eye out for special prices with your flights as, occasionally, there are some excellent deals advertised.
-Nevertheless, average roundtrip prices tend to hover around the $400 range for flights out of Guayaquil and around $500 range for flights out of Quito.
+Keep an eye out for special prices with your flights as, occasionally; there are some excellent deals advertised.
+If you are looking at how to get to Galapagos, the average roundtrip prices hover around $450* for flights out of Guayaquil and around $555* for flights out of Quito.
 Of course, these prices can vary greatly depending on the time of the year.
 NOTE: For non-citizens and non-residents of Ecuador, published airfares have an added supplement of $150.
-Most airlines, however, will list their airfares with this supplement already included, unless otherwise noted.
+Most airlines, however, will list their airfares with this supplement already included unless otherwise noted.

-Also, keep in mind direct flights into Ecuador are rare, this chart shows the airports that feature direct flights to Quito and Guayaquil, as well as the airlines that offer said flights.
+Also, remember that direct flights into Ecuador are not usual; This chart shows the airports that feature direct flights to Quito and Guayaquil and the airlines that offer said flights.

 Country | City | Airline | Airport (Departure) | Airport (Arrival) |